sergiishevchenko/42webserv-solo/docs/CGI.md

 - Both pipes are properly closed after use
 - Child process duplicates file descriptors to stdin/stdout

+For detailed information about pipe creation, file descriptor management, and communication flow, see [CGI Pipes and File Descriptors](CGI_PIPES.md).

 ### Synchronous Execution

 Currently, CGI execution is synchronous: